Vanessa22400/Rental_Price_Forecast_Rio_de_Janeiro/README.md

 ## Conclusion

-This project demonstrates how time-series analysis can be applied to understand and forecast housing market dynamics.
+This project demonstrates how time-series analysis can help understand long-term housing market dynamics.

-By combining exploratory analysis with statistical modeling, the study identifies structural price trends and provides a foundation for forward-looking insights.
+Using approximately **15 years of rental data**, the analysis identified a strong upward trend in residential prices in Rio de Janeiro and generated a short-term forecast suggesting continued price growth.

-Beyond the forecasting exercise, the goal was to transform historical data into **clear and actionable market understanding**.
+Beyond the forecasting exercise, the project highlights how structured data analysis can transform historical data into insights relevant for **real estate market analysis, urban economics and housing policy discussions**.